 θi+1=θiαf(θi)\theta_{i+1} = \theta_i - \alpha \nabla f(\theta_i)

-• ff is the function we're minimizing with gradient descent, it's the surface height of the hill
+• ff is the function we’re minimizing with gradient descent, it’s the height of the hill

-• α\alpha is a scalar for the gradient to decrease how big of a step we take, often called learning rate
+• α\alpha is a scalar to decrease how big of a step we take, often called learning rate

 Local vs Global Minima

-Another aspect of the problem we should try to connect is the idea of an intermediate valley in the hill landscape versus the true bottom.
-Formally this difference is called local and global minimas.
+Another aspect of the problem we should connect is the idea of an intermediate valley in the hill landscape versus true bottom.
+This difference is called local and global minimas.

-With gradient descent there is a problem in which depending on the loss function we are not guaranteed that we'll land at the global minima which is the lowest point over the entire landscape.
-Let's consider some simple cases to see why this is the case.
+With gradient descent there is a problem in which depending on the loss function we are not guaranteed that we’ll land at the global minima, the lowest point over the entire landscape.
+Let’s consider some simple cases to see why this is can be a problem.

 Convex Function